vegetablesB/MovieBot/README.md

 > 8) Realize the technology of multiple rounds and multiple queries of the state machine, and provide explanations and answers based on contextual questions
 > 9) Multiple rounds and multiple query technology for handling rejections, waiting state transitions and pending actions

+## NLUPart
+You could find the code at [NLUbasedRasa.py](https://github.com/vegetablesB/MovieBot/blob/master/NLUbasedRasa.py).
+In this part, I realized extracting user intent and entity.
+It's easy to extract entity which is common such as year like "2020".
+But It's hard to
+extract movie name such as The Godfather or Cathch Me If You Can.
+After thinking, I used regular expressions to improve the ability.
+You can find the code at [data/cnrasa.json](https://github.com/vegetablesB/MovieBot/blob/master/data/cnrasa.json).
+I also found sometimes you cannot extract basic intent or entity because the data used to train is not enough.
+Maybe other data way too much.
+So I balanced the training data.

 ## MovieAPI
 Thanks for [rapidapi](https://rapidapi.com/).
 And I used [IMDbapi](https://rapidapi.com/apidojo/api/imdb8?endpoint=apiendpoint_dad99933-4241-43f0-b4f2-529d652dcc96) to realize movie information search including movie name, genre, images and posters.